KCErb/KCErb.github.io/projects.md

 ### A Highly Portable Folio

 Since that turning point, I've spent hundreds of hours on a handful of projects.
 One could basically see all of my work by just visiting my github profile: [github.com/KCErb](https://github.com/KCErb).
-But if you're interested in a guided tour, read on and click the links!
+If you're interested in a guided tour, read on and click the links!
+But be warned, my time in grad school and my software contracting work have taken me away from open-source for a while so you might find these a little cobwebby.

 #### Apps